What is Divi?

 Buying a Divi subscription is not the cheapest, but you’ll get a whole lot of functionality for your money.
 Also, there are numerous Divi support groups on Facebook that have tens of thousands of members willing to share ideas and help you.
 I’d really suggest you take a look if you plan to make WordPress your tool of choice, as you’ll get a fantastic theme right out of the box.

 In any way, you’ll get really a lot for your money.
 Very much recommended.

 Divi Black Friday and Cyber Monday deal

-During December, Elegant Themes is offering a huge discount on their yearly and lifetime subscriptions.
-With the offer, they’re also giving in a big bonus.
-I really suggest you take a look at the offer, because you can save huge amount of money while getting the best theme.
+During December, Elegant Themes is usually offering huge discounts on their yearly and lifetime subscriptions.
+With the offer, they’re also giving in big bonuses.
+I really suggest you take a look at the offer, because you can save huge amount of money while getting the best theme out there.

 We are in affiliate business with many of the vendors who's products we mention here and write reviews about, which means we could get a certain commission from them should you buy their product via our links.
 We are however not connected to them in any other way, nor we receive any special commissions for making good reviews.
 We try to hold our opinion fair and honest, giving you both the ups and downs where we see them.
 Everything written here is our own opinion and assessment of the possibilities that software provides.